 Question 6: Are there rules that are still necessary, but have not operated as well as expected such that a modified, or slightly different approach at lower cost is justified?

-Associated with our comments on Question 1 regarding ASRAC, SoCalGas believes that the stakeholder negotiation approach should be considered for other rulemakings where appropriate.
-The streamlined process of ASRAC reduces the regulatory costs for both stakeholders and DOE in the long-term.
-Having a nimbler process to update regulations also would be helpful for utility incentive programs, which are based on the test procedures and standard regulations developed by DOE, and which play a major role in accelerating adoption of new technologies and standards by the marketplace.
+No comment, but please refer to the responses to related questions 1 and 2.

 Question 7: Are there rules of the Department that unnecessarily obstruct, delay, curtail, or otherwise impose significant costs on the siting, permitting, production, utilization, transmission, or delivery of energy resources?